 Inside Our Industry

 “9” has a special meaning.
 In Architectural specifications Division 9 are Finishes.
-This is where materials used for interior surfaces are locates.
+This is where materials used for interior surfaces are located.
 Wood ceilings are always specified in Division 9; hence, the name 9Wood.

 “To improve the economic welfare and quality of life of all stakeholders.”